jeremyCtown/seattle-201d31/01-toolbelt-terminal-git/README.md

 - VSCode packages: Be sure that they have linter, minimap,and  open-in-browser installed.
 - Chrome: how to open the console
 - Git: enter `which git` in the command line to verify installation
 - Directory structure: Have students set up a directory at ~/codefellows/201/ in which they will store their classwork.
-Go over directory structure in general; compare to GUI.

 [-top-](#top)